14.8. Random and Direct Access

 (d)

 The relation between byte addresses and record numbers.
 Byte addresses and record numbers begin with zero and continue through the end of the file.
-The last valid byte address is the file's size one, while the last valid record number is the number of records minus one.
+The last valid byte address is the file's size, while the last valid record number is the number of records minus one.
 That is, both addressing schemes are zero-indexed.
 A simple mapping function converts a record or block number into a byte address that the positioning functions can use.
 A similar mapping function converts from a byte address to a record number.

 2. C++ code for the mapping functions.
 Replace chunk with a specific structure or class from the problem.
+The calculation of the record number relies on integer division.

 3. A simple example of the mapping functions assuming, for simplicity, that the size of a chunk is 10 bytes.